bigdatagenomics/cannoli/README.md

-             bowtie2 : Align paired-end reads in a fragment dataset with Bowtie 2. singleEndBowtie2 : Align unaligned single-end reads in an alignment dataset with Bowtie 2. bwaMem : Align paired-end reads in a fragment dataset with bwa mem. bwaMem2 : Align paired-end reads in a fragment dataset with Bwa-mem2. freebayes : Call variants from an alignment dataset with Freebayes. gem : Align paired-end reads in a fragment dataset with GEM-Mapper.
+             bowtie2 : Align paired-end reads in a fragment dataset with Bowtie 2. singleEndBowtie2 : Align unaligned single-end reads in an alignment dataset with Bowtie 2. bwaMem : Align paired-end reads in a fragment dataset with bwa mem. singleEndBwaMem : Align unaligned single-end reads in an alignment dataset with bwa mem. bwaMem2 : Align paired-end reads in a fragment dataset with Bwa-mem2. freebayes : Call variants from an alignment dataset with Freebayes. gem : Align paired-end reads in a fragment dataset with GEM-Mapper.